Charles A. Libby

 As a driver, Charles regularly saw combat as the 628th was at many times on the front lines.
 He recalled being sent back due to enemy artillery shelling.
 He and a companion sought shelter in an abandoned shack containing two dead Germans.
 Charles suggested propping the dead men up outside to stand guard while they rested.
 He said they needed to do stuff like that or you'd flip your lid.

 Charles left the service at the rank of Technician 5th Grade and received credit for each of the unit's four campaigns of Northern France, Rhineland, Ardennes-Alsace, and Central Europe.
 He received the EAME Medal, American Campaign Medal, American Defense Medal, WWII Victory Medal and Good Conduct Medal.

 He returned to the U.S and made his living by operating his own garbage route.
 He later owned a Rax Restaurant.
 In the early 50s, Charles married Virginia and the new couple had three children, sons Chuck and Rob and a daughter Deb.
 In his spare time, Charles loves to dance, even to this day.
 He is also a member of the Moose Club and the American Legion Post 617, both in South Williamsport.

-Charles is now retired and working to promote his newest project, a book about his time in the military called "From The Command Car" - Untold Stories of the 628th Tank Destroyer Battalion Witnessed First Hand and Told by Charles A. Libby.
-The book was published in 2015, by the author, Steve Hunter, and is available in paperback from Amazon.
+Charles is now retired and has worked with author Steve Hunter to create a book about his time in the military called "From The Command Car" - Untold Stories of the 628th Tank Destroyer Battalion Witnessed First Hand and Told by Charles A. Libby.
+The book was published in 2015, and is available in paperback from Amazon.
 You can also get more information from the book's website at www.fromthecommandcar.com.

 The photo at left is a recent one of Charles and Steve.